 In line with the directive from the State Government for all Forest Timber Licenses (FTL’s) to undergo certification in Sustainable Forest Management (SFM), Ta Ann has consolidated its FTL’s and Licences for Planted Forest (LPF’s) in the Song-Kapit region into three (3) Forest Management Units (FMU’s) namely, Kapit FMU, Pasin FMU and Raplex FMU.
-The rationale for the consolidation is:
+They are compliant with the Criteria and Indicators of the PEFC-endorsed Malaysian Timber Certification Scheme (MTCS).
+We currently have 3 active FMUs that are fully-certified and they cover an area of over 340,000ha.

-KAPIT Forest Management Unit (FMU) covers an area of 149,756 hectares in the southern part of Kapit District.
+KAPIT Forest Management Unit (FMU) covers an area of 149,877 hectares in the southern part of Kapit District.
 The FMU operates under the Timber Licence No. T/3491 issued to Tanjong Manis Holdings Sdn Bhd, a 100% subsidiary of Ta Ann Holdings Berhad.
-The Licence was issued on 12th June 2007 and will expire on 11th April 2021 (14 years).
+The license tenure of this FMU has been revised and extended to 30 years until 11th April 2053.
+The new term has been aprroved by Forest Department Sarawak vide (36)JHS/WPO.628.388(IV) on 11th April 2023.
 The logging contractor for this FMU is Hariwood Sdn Bhd, also a 100% subsidiary of Ta Ann Holdings Berhad.
 28% of the FMU is located within Kapit Stateland and the remaining 72% is inside Baleh Protected Forest.
 The southern part of KAPIT FMU is located inside Heart of Borneo (HoB) project area.

-Kapit FMU can only be accessible by express boat from Sibu town via Batang Rejang to Kapit town.
-Kapit town is about 140 km upriver and an express boat trip would take about three (3) hours that ply along the river daily.
+Kapit FMU can be accessible by express boat or public road from Sibu town.
+Kapit town is about 140 km upriver and an express boat/road trip would take about three (3) hours.
 The FMU Engkeramuh Base Camp can be reached from Kapit town by four-wheel drive vehicles for another two (2) hours’ drive on government tar-sealed and logging roads.

 The topography of Kapit FMU area is rather rolling but tends to be mountainous towards the south and west with altitudes ranging from 75 m (250 ft.) to over 880 m (5,900 ft.) above mean sea level.
 Most of the terrain is between 300 and 600 m (1,000-2,000 ft.).